Keymaster65/copper2go/README.md

 * Intranet Workflows, if hosted in a company
 * Desktop Workflows, if run on your system

-In times of automated build pipelines the needs for Workflow systems reduced, but a more lightweight **git** based pipeline might even better fit your needs.
+In times of automated build pipelines the needs for workflow systems are reduced, but a more lightweight **git** based pipeline might even better fit your needs.
+Here are some more advantages:

+* If the developers want to break the limits, they can use the vanilla-engines as forks on github
+* Using git and git workflows in the development teams
+* Additional quality steps can be integrated into the git workflow
+* Lightweight pipeline form source code to deployment, because build is inside the copper2go container
+* Reuse of copper2go images might reduce costs for images in the cloud
+* Unified copper2go images
+* Secure copper2go images
+* Easy extensions of copper2go images as forks on github
+* Easy extensions of copper2go connectors as forks on github

 ## Vulnerability